SFTtech/openage/doc/ide/vscode.md

 There are two different versions of vscode that you can use:

 * The official *vscode* release from Microsoft for which you can get an installer on the the Visual Studio Code website.
-* The inofficial fork *vscodium* that removes all proprietary components and disables telemetry.
+* The unofficial fork *vscodium* that removes all proprietary components and disables telemetry.
 You can find it [here](https://vscodium.com/).

 ## Setting up vscode for openage